 Extended Visitation (see Resident Handbook – Visitation Policy)

 Requests for extended visitation can be submitted for overnight guests staying more than two consecutive nights.
 The maximum length of an extended stay is 5 days.
-Extended visitors are not allowed during Winter & Summer Housing.
+Extended visitors are not allowed during Winter & Summer Housing and visitation is limited on occasions including but not limited to Halloween and St. Patrick’s Day.

 Dealing with an Intoxicated Person (see Resident Handbook – Alcohol and Drug Policy)